dougvk/TRIH-rss-ingest/Tagging-Episodes-Framework.md

 Examples: “America in …”, “British History” episodes, or more focused series like “Canada: Beaver Wars”, “Senegal: The Door of No Return”, “Australia Before Cook”, etc.
 Use if: A visitor wants a track focused on a particular nation or region.

-Additional Meta–Tags
+C. Additional Meta–Tags

-You may also want to apply tags for recurring formats or series:
+We also want to tag episodes for recurring formats or series:
-	•	RIHC Series: For all bonus episodes marked “RIHC: …”
+	•	RIHC Series: For all bonus episodes marked “RIHC or Bonus”
-	•	Archive Editions: For episodes marked “ARCHIVE: …”
+	•	Archive Editions: For episodes marked “ARCHIVE”
-	•	Multi–Part Series: Episodes with “Part 1”, “Ep 1”, etc.
+	•	Multi–Part Series: Episodes with "Part 01"

-2. Proposed Tracks
+2. The Tracks

 Below is a list of 20 curated “tracks”—guided pathways through your episodes.
 These tracks are based on narrative threads or topical interests that can combine series episodes with standalone ones.
 	1. Roman Track